Strick87/Configuring-Active-Directory-within-Azure-VMs/README.md

-This screenshot captures the Server Manager dashboard on Windows Server 2022.
+Step 2-This screenshot captures the Server Manager dashboard on Windows Server 2022.
 Here, I began configuring the local server by selecting "Add roles and features," a critical step in preparing the system for Active Directory Domain Services installation.